sirio7g/ec2/README.md

 ec2
 ===

-ec2 is a simple shell script that helps you out to log into your EC2 instances just picking them from a list.
+ec2 is a simple shell script that helps you to log into your EC2 instances using the tag "Name".

 ![Screenshot](https://raw.github.com/sirio7g/ec2/master/docs/login.png "Screenshot")